|Nutritional Guidelines (per serving)|

 - 2 tablespoons sugar (golden granulated; plus extra for sprinkling)

-- 1/4 cup butter (cut into small pieces)
+- 1/4 cup butter (cold, cut into small pieces)

 - Optional: 1/2 cup sultanas (golden raisins)

-- Line a baking sheet with silicone or parchment paper.
+Heat the oven to 425 F. Line a baking sheet with silicone or parchment paper.

-- Make a well in the center and add the yogurt.
+Make a well in the center and add the yogurt.

-- Mix with a knife into a soft, non-sticky dough.
+Mix with a knife into a soft, non-sticky dough.

-- Turn the dough out onto a lightly floured board and knead gently for 30 seconds to smooth the underside.
+Turn the dough out onto a lightly floured board and knead gently for 30 seconds to smooth the underside.

-- Scatter the tops with sugar and bake for 12 to 15 minutes, or until the scones begin to brown on the top.
+Scatter the tops with sugar and bake for 12 to 15 minutes, or until the scones begin to brown on the top.

-- Eat warm, straight from the oven, or cool.
+Eat warm straight from the oven or cool.
 You can freeze yogurt scones for up to three months.

-If you aren't into that kind of snack at 4 p.m. -- and what American is -- have these delicious yogurt scones for breakfast either with clotted cream, if you want to go the authentic route or butter.
-Preserves would be good, too, but the fruit in this recipe really fits that bill.
-Go on and have that tea -- maybe Irish or English Breakfast -- but if you really love coffee more, go for it.
+If you aren't into that kind of snack at 4 p.m., have these delicious yogurt scones for breakfast either with clotted cream, if you want to go the authentic route, or butter.
+Preserves would be good, too, but the fruit in this recipe really fills that bill.
+Go on and have that tea—maybe Irish or English Breakfast—but if you really love coffee more, go for it.
 Don't be constrained by scone tradition.